WojciechMatuszewski/programming-notes/aws/aws-stuff.md

     - The **Telemetry API provides you with X-Ray traces**.
 That is **not the case for the Logs API**.

     - The Telemetry API **also provides you with much more granular events related to the AWS Lambda lifecycle than the Logs API**.

-##### Lambda layers and extensions with container deployments

-- lambda layers are not directly supported with the container deployments

-- to make layers work, you would have to **bake the layer directly into your container** or **use a multi-stage build with a image that contains the layer**

 #### Container deployments